About Jeanne Chisholm

 Jeanne’s interest in sporting art was fostered at a young age, having been raised in an equestrian environment.
 This interest became a passion upon meeting and marrying Hugh Jeremy Chisholm, former Wall Street banker, rancher, and avid polo player.
 The two started the Chisholm Gallery at the Palm Beach Polo & Country Club at the invitation of founder William Ylvisaker.

-Jeanne Chisholm and Sir Winston
+Jeanne Chisholm and Prince Albert

 Jeanne and her work have been featured in numerous publications including Architectural Digest, Town and Country, The New York Times, The Washington Post, W, Women’s Wear Daily, US, Quest, Avenue Magazine, Polo Magazine, Equine Visions, Palm Beach Life, the Palm Beach Daily News, and Sidelines, as well as publications from Pine Plains location including the Country and Abroad, Chronogram, and the Taconic Press.
 Works from her gallery have served as the illustrations for numerous books including A Glorious Victory, A Glorious Defeat: Buck’s Club and the International Polo Matches of 1921 by Nigel & Brassard, and The World of Polo Past & Present by J.N.P.
 Watson.